Wood Oriented Furniture Design, introductory course

 About

 During the semester you will have the opportunity to develop knowledge and understanding of wood materials and techniques.
-You explore different techniques, both proficiently and expressively, based on different tasks and themes, with starting point in the concept of material, body and space.
+You explore different techniques, both proficiently and expressively, based on different tasks and themes.

 You get support in developing working methods and reflection on your own work, as well as communicating your choice of methods, both in writing and orally.
-Visual studies and literacy, as well as theory and history, are also included in the course.
+Core skills, as well as history and future, are also included in the course.
 Teaching takes the form of lectures and exercises with supervision, workshops and briefings.

 Course meetings